Arts & Crafts Interiors The First Comfortable House

 The layout of an Arts & Craft interior was largely dictated by common sense and a drive for simplicity.
 Interiors featured an open floor plan of airy rooms with simple surfaces of plaster and wood.
 Living and dining "rooms" are often divided by low wood and glass partitions rather than walls.
-This created long site lines that created the illusion that the house was larger than it actually was.
+This created what was later to be called a "great room", an icon of 1970's and 1980s open architecture, with long site lines that created the illusion that the house was larger than it actually was.
 It is not uncommon to be able to see completely through an Arts & Crafts house from front to back.

 Beamed ceilings and simple wainscots are typically seen in living and dining rooms.
-Art glass might be used throughout the interior in dividers and cabinet doors — more likely in architect-designed houses than in builder-designed or kit houses.
+Art glass might be used throughout the interior in dividers and cabinet doors — more common in architect-designed houses than in builder-designed or kit houses.
+(But, some kit houses were an exception.
+Several Sears kit homes came complete with doors and interior dividers featuring art glass.)
 The front door or a window facing the front of the house would typically be glazed with a stained glass artwork of some kind.

 Much of the furnishing in an Arts & Crafts house was built in.
 Extensive use of built-ins meant that very little furniture was needed in an Arts & Crafts home.
 Less furniture contributed to the open, uncluttered, airy look of the house.